how i went from zero to 22.93% conversion rate on twitter ads in 1 wk.

 And this is my first go-round on advertising.

-I've never really done this before.
+Never really done this before.

-Because your your uh your thoughts, actions, and um words all have to be tight in order to have integrity, and uh you've got to be integrity to what you're putting out there.
+Because your thoughts, actions, and words all have to be tight in order to have integrity.

-And so uh I went back and did that and adjusted my uh landing page for that, adjusted the content, um, came back to Twitter and uh ran an advanced search to come up with a slightly finer degree of uh keywords, and then I built some demographics that were would shock you because I was dealing with uh 16 keywords, uh two behaviors, one area, and uh two interests, I believe.
+And so I went back and did that and adjusted my landing page for that, adjusted the content, came back to Twitter and ran an advanced search to come up with a slightly finer degree of keywords.

 I'll have to go back and double check that.

-They have to digest your query, get it all set up, translate it into SQL, and then fire it off, wait for it to fill into tempdB a bit, and then start spitting the results back to you.
+They have to digest your query, get it all set up, translate it into SQL, and then fire it off, wait for it to fill into TempDB a bit, and then start spitting the results back to you.

 And all of that took probably about maybe a couple of minutes.

-Came back and uh watched the results spit out, and the results were very impressive.
+I came back and watched the results spit out.

-And I have, as I say, the Amazon back-end store that tracks the commitment to the conversion, plus I have my own demographics and logs and analytics on the web page.
+And I have, as I say, the Amazon back-end store that tracks the commitment to the conversion.

-So and then because I was tracking for engagements, I was also able to track it on Twitter relative to the analytics that they had there.
+So, and then, because I was tracking for engagements, I was also able to track it on Twitter relative to the analytics that they had there.

 Relatively simple process, didn't cause me too much mind meltdown.